Lcfvs/yld/README.md

     var yielded, response;

     yielded = this.yld(function (/* args */) {
-        // here, the this.parent.send() is used to send a response to the parent scope this.parent.send(123);
+        // here, the this.parent.next() is used to send a response to the parent scope this.parent.next(123);
     });

     response = yield yielded(/* args */); // response is 123